realm/realm-dotnet/wrappers/README.md

 Building for Android uses CMake with a toolchain file.
 You can either configure CMake with an Android toolchain file manually, or build with `build-android.sh`.
 By default it will build for armeabi-v7a, arm64-v8a, x86, and x86_64.
 You can specify a single ABI to build by passing `--arch=$ABI`.
 You can also choose a build configuration by passing `--configuration=$CONFIG`.
 The script also accepts CMake arguments like `-GNinja`.

-You need to have the Android NDK installed, version r10e, and set an environment variable called `ANDROID_NDK` pointing to its location.
+You need to have the Android NDK installed, version r10e, and set an environment variable called `ANDROID_NDK_HOME` pointing to its location.

 Building Windows wrappers
 -------------